 Ngā mihi mahana e ngā hau e whā.
 Nau mai, haere mai i te tau 2021 o te hui o ISCHP.
 Nō reira, tēnā koutou, tēnā koutou, tēnā tātou katoa! | Warm greetings to all of you, from the four corners of the world.
 Welcome to the ISCHP 2012 Biennial conference.
 Greetings to one and all!

 We are delighted to announce our first hybrid conference to be held 22 – 25 August 2021.

 - Foregrounding indigeneity: de-colonising perspectives and practices in health research

 - Community engagement and partnership in health psychology research

-- Biculturalism, multiculturalism, migration & health
+- Biculturalism, multiculturalism, migration, & health

 - Developing critical health psychology perspectives

-In the spirit of challenging the colonial nature of mainstream psychology and the associated silencing of diversity.
-We will be working to develop a conference that is genuine in our engagement with tikanga and mātauranga Māori (local customs and knowledge) and to demonstrate some of the world-leading ways that Māori and non-Māori are working together and seeking health equity in Aotearoa.
+In the spirit of challenging the colonial nature of mainstream psychology and the associated silencing of diversity, we will be working to develop a conference that is genuine in our engagement with tikanga and mātauranga Māori (local customs and knowledge) and to demonstrate some of the world-leading ways that Māori and non-Māori are working together and seeking health equity in Aotearoa.